mentalburden/dir363L-dump/README.md

-# Taking a dumparooski on a Dlink DIR363L "cloud" router.
+# Taking a dumparooski from a Dlink DIR363L "cloud" router.

 Dumping the firmware on a dumpster router.
 <BR><BR>